chestdb/chest/chunky.md

 ```

 As you see, all writes happen inside transactions and chunks cannot be modified, only completely rewritten to disk.
-Before the changes are actually applied to the `sample.cassette` file, they are written to a second `sample.transaction.cassette` file.
+Before the changes are actually applied to the `sample.chest` file, they are written to a second `sample.chest.transaction` file.
 So, a chunk is actually written two times.
 The benefit is that writing becomes atomic: If the program crashes while writing a change, the change has already been writing to the transaction file, so it can be restored.